iSTRUM/istrum_scratch/intro_tutorials_draft/book_draft/chapter_02_python_model/01_building_a_python_model.md

 ### Maxwell
 So now that we have our base class, we can write versions of it for every mechanical model.
-The maxwell model
+The maxwell model is simply

 ```python
 class MaxwellModel(MaterialModel):